 It has been a good couple of months for me since I started trading from home.
-I have been busy with all sorts of projects that I have been daydreaming about for a long time, and while I have been working on making my daydreams a reality, I have managed to trade rather well too.
+I have been busy with all sorts of projects that I have been daydreaming about for a long time.
+While I have been working on making my daydreams a reality, I have also managed to trade rather well too.
 Of the four months that I have been trading at home now, I have had three winning months and one losing month.
 I can’t say that I can complain about that.
-I can feel that yearning to get into cash, though.
+Nevertheless, I can feel that yearning to get into cash.
 Not for any reason other than that I am tired.
 My brain has been working full speed for a few months now and I think it is time for a short rest.

 For me, the only way to really do this is to get completely into cash and then to do something else for a while.
 Like, I don’t know… nothing… or reading or playing Star Craft, or just something other than watching the market.